Occurrent Affair

 This education resource has been written by Merindah Funnell, Emma Hicks and Nicole Barakat for FLENK Collective and produced in partnership with Museums & Galleries of NSW and UQ Art Museum for the touring exhibition OCCURRENT AFFAIR.
 This exhibition, showcasing work by influential urban Aboriginal collective proppaNOW, was initially exhibited at UQ Art Museum in 2021 and is now touring across Australia.

-An exhibition from The University of Queensland Art Museum touring with Museums & Galleries of NSW.
-This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
-This project is assisted by the Australian Government’s Visions of Australia program.
+This exhibition from The University of Queensland Art Museum touring with Museums & Galleries of NSW has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body, and the Australian Government’s Visions of Australia program.

 DATES